 4. The Council may summon an Extraordinary General Meeting for the purposes of deciding upon proposals, to make, amend or rescind rules.
 Acceptance of a proposal to convene an Extraordinary General Meeting shall require a simple majority of the Council members present.

 5. Membership of the Association shall be conferred by the Council subject to the following conditions:

 i.
 Candidates for membership must be proposed and seconded by members of the Association and elected by a majority of the Council members present.

 ii.
 A membership fee as set by the Council is paid.

 iii.
 Each member shall pay an annual subscription as set by the Council.

-11. Nothing in these rules shall be used for any discriminatory treatment of breeders or potential breeders of registered Galway sheep.
-Eligibility for entry in the Flock Book is only governed by the rules herein and no conditions related to the nationality or domicile of breeders shall be imposed.
+10. Nothing in these rules shall be used for any discriminatory treatment of breeders or potential breeders of registered Galway Sheep.
+Eligibility for entry in the Flock-book is only governed by the rules herein.

-12. Appeals – where a member considers he/she has been unfairly treated, they may have their case considered by an appeals committee.
-The appeals committee shall be composed of members not involved with the dispute and/or experts appointed by the Council.
+11. Appeals – where a member considers he/she has been unfairly treated, they have the right to have their case examined by an Appeals Committee.
+The appeals committee shall be appointed by the Council and composed of members not involved with the dispute and/or experts.
 The appeals procedure to be applied shall be as follows:

 i.
-Stage 1: A member who feels aggrieved in relation to any matter pertaining to Society business should, in the first instance, write to the Chairman of the Council of the Society, making it clear, that stage 1 of the appeal procedure is being invoked.
+Stage 1: A member who feels aggrieved in relation to any matter pertaining to Association business should write, in the first instance, to the Chairman of the Council making it clear that Stage 1 of the appeal procedure is being invoked.
 The Chairman will reply as soon as is reasonably practicable, but in any case within 30 days from receipt of the letter from the applicant.

 i.
 Colour – White